 Bud Grafting –

-In this method, a straight incision is made in the rooted stem, and in that which is the stem with other leaves or buds.
+In this method, a straight incision is made in the rooted stem, which is the stem with other leaves or buds.
 It is tied through the incision.

 Friends, what is asexual reproduction?
 Has been studied thoroughly.

-I hope you guys what is asexual reproduction.
+I hope you guys know what asexual reproduction is.
 You must have liked the information given.
-If you liked this information, then please share it as much as possible.
+If you enjoyed this information, then please share it as much as possible.

 If you have any suggestions, then please comment.